Contributing

 7. 7

-Create a pull request: Submit your changes from your fork to the main repository
+Create a pull request: Submit your changes from your fork to the main repository and complete the pull request template provided

 Pull request process